 Did you know that water use and energy use in buildings are linked?
-In most cases, electricity or gas is used to heat water, so the less hot water you use, the less energy is needed to heat the water.
-In addition, your water company uses energy to purify and pump water to your facility, as well as in the treatment of your sewage.
-So part of your water and sewage bill is really an energy bill.
+In most cases, electricity or gas is used to heat water, so the less hot water you use, the less energy needed.
+In addition, your water company uses energy to purify and pump water to your facility, as well as in the treatment of sewage, so part of your water and sewage bill is really an energy bill.
 In other words, saving water reduces your water and energy bills!

 The first step to saving is tracking your water use in Portfolio Manager.
 Once you have a handle on your water use, EPA’s WaterSense program helps you start saving.
 Check out the WaterSense website to find certified products and best management practices for many types of commercial buildings.